 Country Health Rankings.
-Measur health factors, including high school graduation rates, obesity, smoking, unemployment, access to healthy foods, quality of air and water, income, and teen births in USA counties.
+Includes high school graduation, obesity, smoking, unemployment, access to healthy foods, quality of air and water, income, and teen births in USA counties.

 Data Planet.
 Access to data sets from multiple US and international source providers and subject categories, including health and health care.